vuepress/ecosystem/docs/themes/guidelines.md

   The soft color must be semi transparent alpha channel.
 This is crucial because it allows adding multiple "soft" colors on top of each other to create a accent, such as when having inline code block inside custom containers.

-## Borders
+### Borders

 - `--vp-c-border`: Border color for interactive components.
 For example this should be used for a button outline.
+- `--vp-c-border-hard`: Darker border colors, which is used for "hard" borders closed to text, such as table and kbd.
 - `--vp-c-divider`: Color for separators, used to divide sections within the same components, such as having separator on "h2" heading.
-- `--vp-c-gutter`: Colors for gutter, used to divide components in the page.
-For example the header and the lest of the page.

-## Controls
+### Controls

-- `--vp-c-control-text`: Text color for focus state of interactive controls.
 - `--vp-c-control`: Background color for interactive controls, such as buttons or checkboxes.
 - `--vp-c-control-hover`: Background color for hover state of interactive controls.
 - `--vp-c-control-active`: Background color for active or focus state of interactive controls.
 - `--vp-c-control-disabled`: Color for disabled state of interactive controls.

+## Transition timing

+- `--vp-t-color`: Color transition timing.
+- `--vp-t-transform`: Transform transition timing.